gustovshikov/obsidian/Tools/MSF.md

 - `hosts` : show hosts
 - `services` : show services detected on the hosts
 - `db_nmap -Pn -sV -O` : run and import an nmap scan
+- You can import from a nessus scan ScanFile.nessus

 ## Auxiliary Modules
 - `search portscan` : bring up scanner modules